-In regards to DV, the LAFD participated in the "No More" Advertising Campaign, in the mid 1990's.
+In the mid 1990's, the LAFD participated in the "No More" DV Advertising Campaign.
 Inclusion in a similar campaign with other City Departments would assist in bringing DV education, awareness and prevention resources to our communities.
 According to the California Department of Justice, in 2007, 119 people were killed in California (34 of which occurred in Los Angeles County) as a result of DV.
-The 34 DV-related deaths in Los Angeles County translates into one person is killed every 11 days in LA County as a result of DV.
+The 34 DV-related deaths in Los Angeles County translate into one person being killed every 11 days.